 $24.00 – Maximum Parking Rate Per Day

 $148.00 - Hotel Rate

+$2.00 – Credit Card Convenience Fee or 2.5% Convenience Fee

+2.5 cents per kWH – Electric Distribution Fee

 The monthly rental fees will be established in the City’s Revenue Ordinance, and shall be adjusted to reflect any changes that occur to the City of Savannah Revenue Ordinance.
 If the City of Savannah Revenue Ordinance decreases monthly rental fees, such fees shall be reduced for the Lessee.
 Failure to pay a ticket will result in a fine of $30.00.